Tate was placed on the 10-day injured list with a right finger sprain, retroactive to Monday.

 Tate has spent the last two seasons at Double-A, although he struggled to a 5.75 ERA with 21 punchouts over 40.2 frames as a starter in 2018.
-He entered spring training as a reliever, but the club remains optimistic that he can develop into a reliable starter or at least a multi-inning option out of the bullpen for the Orioles in the future.
+He entered spring training as a reliever, but the club remains optimistic that he can develop into a reliable starter or at least a multi-inning option out of the bullpen.

 Tate has been deployed as a reliever this spring, but the Orioles haven't abandoned developing the right-hander as a rotation option, Roch Kubatko of MASN Sports reports.
 "I don't think we've given up on the idea of him being a starter," manager Brandon Hyde said.
 "He's going to be a multiple-innings guy."

 All 35 of Tate's appearances over his past two seasons in the minors have come as a starter, with the right-hander turning in a 3.61 ERA, 1.18 WHIP and 159:58 K:BB in 206.2 innings.
 The early results from his dalliance in the bullpen haven't been impressive, but working in relief may represent Tate's clearest path to the big leagues and allow his otherwise middling fastball to play up.

 Tate (shoulder) joined Baltimore's 40-man roster Tuesday.

 The Orioles snagged Tate near the end of July from the Yankees in the Zach Britton deal, but his season ended early due to shoulder soreness.
 He'll be protected from the Rule 5 draft following his placement on the 40-man and should be ready to go for the start of spring training.